kresimirprlic/ckp-sn-query-editor/README.md

 # ServiceNow Query Editor — Chrome Extension

 A powerful Chrome extension that provides a SQL-like query interface for ServiceNow.
-Write queries against any ServiceNow table, explore CMDB relationships visually, manage saved queries in folders, edit records inline, and much more — all without leaving your browser.
+Write queries against any ServiceNow table, explore CMDB relationships visually, browse system logs in a dashboard-style Log Explorer, manage saved queries in folders, edit records inline, and much more — all without leaving your browser.

 ---